willianantunes/rave-of-phonetics/README.md

 It used to run at `raveofphonetics.com`.
 It was built to compete against `tophonetics.com`.
 When this README was written, the former website was still terrible regarding UX and collaboration.
 It was one of the things I'd like to improve with this project.
 Unfortunately, I didn't have time to keep up with it.

 The [first version](https://github.com/willianantunes/rave-of-phonetics/releases/tag/1.0.0) of this project used to run on Cloud Run.
 After the release of the second version, this time, it was running on Kubernetes.

-Soon I'll release the manifest also and update the repository.
+Check out the folder [iac](./iac) to understand how it worked.
+By the way, Azure DevOps used to control CI and CD aspects of the project.

 ## Running the project